SanchitSonsale/Student-Performance-Analysis-System/README.md

 ## Why this project is important for me :-

 This project helped me to understand:
-  a.
 NumPy arrays and operations
-  b.
 Real-world data handling using CSV
-  c.
 How to structure a Python project
-  d.
 How analysis logic works on large data
-  e.
 This is a beginner-friendly project but very strong in logic.

 ## Future improvements :-